moritzebeling/kirby-favicon/README.md

 ## favicon.ico

 If you don’t provide a specific icon at `/favicon.ico` or `assets/favicon/favicon.ico`, it will fall back to the `png` version.

+## apple-touch-icon

+Will fall back to the `png` favicon if provided.

+## mask-icon for Safari pinned tabs

+Will fall back to the `svg` version if provided.

 ## manifest.json